 French-Mediterranean plates get elevated into fine dining territory at Metis, which hosts a terrace by the sprawl of rice fields, a cozy private cellar space, and fancy indoor tables.
 It’s pretty much the kind of place you pick when you have a date you’d like to impress, since the food’s always prettily plated and the ambience is elegant with a touch of class.

 Gaze into your partner’s starry eyes under the night sky at the hilltop spot above Jimbaran Bay, which is so romantic it’s seen plenty of weddings take place on its glass chapel grounds.
-Sunsets here are stunning, especially when you’re surrounded by the sparkle of lights and the world beneath your feet, but the atmosphere remains relaxed, without a trace of stuffiness.
+Sunsets at Opia are stunning, especially when you’re surrounded by the sparkle of lights and the world beneath your feet, but the atmosphere remains relaxed, without a trace of stuffiness.
 Sustainably sourced produce and seasonal ingredients make up the menu in the form of Asian-inspired creations.

 Bali may be known for its yoga and clean eating lifestyle, but when it comes to the nine-course degustation menu of treats here, you’d best make room for dessert.
 Taking up the space next to Naughty Nuri’s in Ubud, the seasonal restaurant by famous American pastry chef Will Goldfarb (you may have seen him on Chef’s Table) closes for a couple months every year to hit refresh on its menu.
-Each experimental creation is a work of art in itself, so glamorous-looking you may hesitate before taking a bite, and should happily appeal to the sweet tooth in your relationship.
+Each experimental creation at Room4Dessert is a work of art in itself, so glamorous-looking you may hesitate before taking a bite, and should happily appeal to the sweet tooth in your relationship.

 If price tags aren’t an issue for you, make a date at this restaurant, where bamboo structures open out to a boundless stretch of verdant rice paddies and calm waters.
 A picture of halcyon bliss, Sardine is great for a spot of evening lounging before you dig into its ever-evolving line-up of fresh seafood and organic produce that tends towards the healthy side.